melstr/melstr/README.md

 Unfortunately, I'd found out that I stopped developing my skills there, and I'd decided to abandon the idea of finishing my master's degree in university.

-Now I study Java Backend stack (for 1 year+) and move to Saint Petersburg in the hope of finding a job as a Java Backend developer.
+Now I study Java Backend stack (for 1 year+) and I've already moved to Saint Petersburg in the hope of finding a job as a Java Backend developer.